rust-lang/book/src/ch05-01-defining-structs.md

 just this user’s email address, we could use `user1.email` wherever we wanted to use this value.
 If the instance is mutable, we can change a value by using the dot notation and assigning into a particular field.
-Listing 5-3 shows how to change the value in the `email` field of a mutable `User` instance:
+Listing 5-3 shows how to change the value in the `email` field of a mutable `User` instance.

 ```rust
 # struct User {